rackerlabs/support-how-to/content/general/sign-up-for-racksapce-services.md

 4. Enter your billing information.
 Rackspace will place a $1 hold on your credit card to confirm your account.
 5. Accept the [Rackspace Global Services Agreement](https://www.rackspace.com/information/legal/GSA) and [Fanatical Support for AWS Terms and Conditions](https://www.rackspace.com/information/legal/awssupport) or [Rackspace Cloud Terms of Service](https://www.rackspace.com/information/legal/cloud/tos).
 6. Click **Create Account**.
 A confirmation screen appears confirming that your account has been created.
 You can now log in using the username and password you created.

+   **Note:** All Rackspace Public Cloud accounts are set to the Managed Infrastructure service level by default.
+You can upgrade to the Managed Operations service level inside the Cloud Control Panel.
+Click your account username at the top of the Control panel screen, then click **Upgrade Service Level**.

 #### Rackspace Email and applications